 OTELCO wanted to answer the question “why fiber?” because we want everyone to know what makes fiber-optic Internet stand out among the leading broadband solutions of today.
 While there are hundreds of answers, we narrowed it down to five great explanations as to why you should choose fiber-optic Internet.

 Fiber download and upload speeds are symmetrical.
 For those who might not know the difference between upload and download, here is a quick lesson.
 Whenever you buy broadband from an Internet service provider (ISP), two numbers are used to measure your bandwidth.
-For example, OTELCO’s introductory Lightwave package is 100/100 Mbps.
+For example, OTELCO’s introductory high-speed fiber Internet is 150/150 Mbps.
 The first number is your download speed, which you use for most Internet activities, such as streaming TV or surfing the web.
 The second number is your upload speed, which you use to upload information to the Internet, like posting videos or sending documents to the cloud.

 Symmetrical speeds are one of the many reasons why fiber Interset is so popular.
 Most broadband services offer very low upload speeds because, up until recently, the Internet was used primarily for downloading.
 Now, with the rise of telecommuting, telehealth, online gaming, and Youtubers, more and more consumers need upload speeds that match their download.